widilo/widilo-seo-checkliste/README.md

 # widilo-seo-checkliste

 Built with react.
-Desktop App for Windows an iOS.
+Desktop App for Windows and iOS.

+## Screenshot

 ![Screenshot](widilo-seo-checkliste.gif)